2013–14 Real Madrid CF season: November

 Real Madrid opened November with a tight 2–3 away win against Rayo Vallecano.
-Two goals from Ronaldo, along with one from Benzema, gave Madridistas the win.
+Two goals from Ronaldo, along with one from Benzema, gave Los Blancos the win.

 Madrid faced Juventus in another Champions League group match, this time away.
 The game ended 2–2, with goals from Ronaldo and Bale, while Arturo Vidal and Fernando Llorente scored for the Italian side.

 Real then faced Real Sociedad at the Santiago Bernabéu, with Madrid almost finishing the match in the first half, putting away four goals.
 The goals before the break included a brace from Ronaldo, one from Benzema and one from Sami Khedira.
 Ronaldo completed the hat-trick in the second half, with the game ending 5–1 to Real.

 Real faced Galatasary again in another Champions League group clash, this time at home, with Madrid winning 4–1.
 Sergio Ramos got dismissed near to the half-time break, but a consistent Madrid side held on with goals from Bale, Di María, Isco and Álvaro Arbeloa giving the Spanish giants the victory, along with ensuring the Madrid side a place in the knockout phase of the Champions League.

 On the 27th, defensive midfielder Sami Khedira suffered a season-long injury playing in an international match for Germany against Italy.
 The injury was described as a "huge shock" from teammate Xabi Alonso.

 November turned out to be a month in which Madrid went undefeated in all competitions, as Real closed November with a 4–0 home win against Real Valladolid, with a hat-trick from Bale and a goal from Benzema ensuring the Madrid side the win.